New mental health services in Norfolk in 2018

 - Greater Norwich (intensive support)

-The contracts for the new services were awarded to a partnership of local mental health service providers, involving Together for Mental Wellbeing, West Norfolk Mind, Norwich and Central Norfolk Mind, Great Yarmouth Mind and St Martins Housing.
-The new contract will start in March 2018.
+The contracts for the new services were awarded to a partnership of local mental health service providers.
+The partnership is Together for Mental Wellbeing, West Norfolk Mind, Norwich and Central Norfolk Mind, Great Yarmouth Mind and St Martins Housing.
+The new contract started in March 2018.

 Find out more